bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Patrick Murck: 00:46:57

-What happens when you run a mining pool is that you don't create one black template and then your miners are working on that for the whole duration until the block is found.
+What happens when you run a mining pool is that you don't create one block template and then your miners are working on that for the whole duration until the block is found.
 You keep updating that as more transactions come in.
 So you're constantly re-computing the block template anyway.
 If some of those happen to just have a little more fees a little later after you switch to a new height.